Noise Monitoring

 87% PEL

-Soundtrace noise monitoring dashboard showing real-time sound levels, TWA, and NIOSH dosage
+Soundtrace noise monitoring dashboard showing repeatable-program sound levels, TWA, and NIOSH dosage

 Personal Dosimetry

-Clip-on dosimeters track individual worker exposure throughout their shift.
-TWA, dose percentage, and peak levels are calculated continuously and logged automatically.
+Clip-on dosimeters track individual worker exposure during the survey - whether that's a full shift in continuous mode or a scheduled spot survey.
+TWA, dose percentage, and peak levels are calculated and logged automatically.

 Area Monitoring

-Stationary monitors placed in key zones measure ambient noise levels 24/7.
-Map noise profiles across your entire facility and track changes over time.
+Stationary monitors placed in key zones measure ambient noise levels on whatever cadence your program calls for - continuous, daily, weekly, monthly, or quarterly.
+Map noise profiles across your facility and track changes over time.

 LTE & USB Connectivity